 PRO-LIBERAL

-Legislator earns these points when they refuse to support, or openly oppose, one of our TX GOP approved priority bills—allowing the liberal agenda to advance.
+Legislator earns these points when they refuse to support, or openly oppose, one of our TX RPT approved priority bills—allowing the liberal agenda to advance.

-We use an objective, not arbitrary, standard.
+We use an objective and data driven standard.
+No scores are arbitrary.
 Each Denton County legislator is tracked throughout the legislative session.
-A D3C panel examines the exact language of the eight official 2025 Republican Party of Texas Legislative Priorities and the RPT Platform language.
-The panel then examines the bills recommended by the RPT Legislative Priority Committee that advance the priority and platform language.
-Finally, the panel compares the words and actions of the legislator regarding the approved priority bills.
-The following criteria are used:
+The RPT/SREC Legislative Committee examines the language of the official 2025 Republican Party of Texas Legislative Priorities and the 2025 RPT Platform language as they review each priority bill.
+Only bills that advance the priority and platform language are approved.
+Some bills are specifically opposed by the RPT/SREC Legislative Priority Committee using this criteria.
+Finally, the D3C Committee examines the words and actions of the legislator regarding the approved/opposed priority bills.
+The following criteria are used to score the Denton County legislators:

 - Bills legislators have filed.

-- Bills legislators have co-authored or co-sponsored up to April 15th of each session (this time limit screens out “late sponsorship tricks”—the practice of endorsing a bill after it is known to be dead due to committee delay).
+- Bills legislators have co-authored or co-sponsored through April 15th of each session (this time limit screens out “late sponsorship tricks”—the practice of endorsing a bill after it is known to be dead due to committee delay).

 - Amendments legislators have offered (if any).

-- Committee actions and votes taken by Denton County legislators that involve the legislative priorities for that session and/or high priority bills such as votes on Speaker of the House, taxpayer-funded lobbying, grid bills, border bills, etc.
+- Committee actions and votes taken by Denton County legislators that involve the legislative priorities for that session and any high priorities such as votes for Speaker of the House, House rules, and property tax relief bills.